Symbolic Summation of Multivariate Rational Functions: The rational summability problem

 where $u=\sum_{i = 1}^2u_i$, $v=\sum_{i = 1}^2v_i$ and $w=\sum_{i = 1}^2w_i$ are rational functions in $\bQ(x, y, z)$. \end{enumerate} \end{example} As we discussed in the above example, given a rational function $f\in \bF(\vx)$, we can compute rational functions $g_1, \ldots, g_n, r\in\bF(\vx)$ such that

 satisfying the property that $f$ is $(\si_{x_1}, \ldots, \si_{x_n})$-summable if and only if $r = 0$.
 This process can be achieved by induction on $n$.
-However, this remainder $r$ is not unique, which depends on the choice of difference isomorphisms $\phi_i$.
-So how to choose a minimal remainder $r$ is still an open problem.
+However, this remainder $r$ is not unique, which depends on the choice of the difference isomorphisms $\phi_i$'s.
+It remains an open problem to make the remainder $r$ minimal in terms of degrees and arithmetic sizes.
+Moreover, better choices of the isomorphism might also lead to more efficient reductions.